MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M04-empower-workforce-copilot-marketing/2-conduct-market-analysis.md

 1. Select the down-arrow (**Export**) icon in the bottom-left corner of the response that you chose.
 In the drop-down menu that appears, select **Word**.
 An **Exporting** window should appear, indicating the export is in process.
 The window closes once the process is complete.
 2. In your browser, select the **Microsoft 365** tab and then select **Word** in the navigation pane.
 3. In the **Word** home page, at the top of the Most Recently Used file list, you should see a document with the file name **CopilotAnswers-yyyymmdd-xxxxxx.docx**, where "**yyyymmdd**" is the current date and "**xxxxxx**" is a unique ID that Copilot assigned.
 You should also see the location of the file.<br>
 4. Select the file to open it in Word and review the contents.
-Note that Copilot's entire response was exported - note just the core answer, but also the extraneous comments that Copilot included at the beginning and end of its response.
+Note that Copilot's entire response was exported - note just the core answer, but also the extraneous comments that Microsoft 365 Copilot included at the beginning and end of its response.
 If you decide to share this file with others, you should consider removing that extraneous text.

     > **NOTE:** If you export multiple responses from a given Copilot session, Copilot doesn't combine them into a single document.
 Instead, Copilot generates a separate file for each exported response.
-If you want to consolidate the responses into a single document, you can manually copy and paste each response into one document, or you can use Copilot in Word to do it for you.
-In fact, in a later exercise in this Use Case module, you'll use Copilot in Word to do just that - consolidate multiple documents into one.
+If you want to consolidate the responses into a single document, you can manually copy and paste each response into one document, or you can use Microsoft 365 Copilot in Word to do it for you.
+In fact, in a later exercise in this Use Case module, you'll use Microsoft 365 Copilot in Word to do just that - consolidate multiple documents into one.

 ### A retrospective - Prompting best practices<br>